ogotoh/spaln/README.md

 modifications.
 The accessory program **sortgrcd** sorts the gene loci found by **spaln** in the order of chromosomal position and orientation.
-From version 2.3.2, **spaln** and **sortgrcd** can handle gzipped genome/database files and 'block' files without prior expansion if USE_ZLIB mode is activated upon compilation.
+From version 2.3.2, **spaln** and **sortgrcd** can handle gzipped genome/database files and 'block' files without prior expansion.
 From version 2.3.2a, compressed query sequence file(s) may also be accepted.
 From version 2.4.0, multiple files corresponding to different output forms can be generated at a single run.
 In version 3.0.0, multi-intermediate unidirectional Hirschberg method is adopted.
 Together with simd-based vectorization, the new algorithm contributes to considerable acceleration of the DP calculation.
 In version 3.0.0, a simple script is released to generate [species-specific parameter files](makessp.md) used by **spaln**, when the genomic DNA sequence and a bunch of transcript (cDNA, CDS, EST, TSA) sequences of the cognate species are provided by the user.

 ## <a name="Inst">Install</a>